 Once a baseline productivity rate has been established, it can be extrapolated into the period in which disruptive impacts were experienced.
 The result will be a hypothetical resource quantity that can be compared to the actual resource quantity in order to compute the impact.
 The claimant is effectively asserting that it should have been able to complete its work by deploying x resources, whereas the impacts caused it to deploy y.
 The value of y minus x becomes the value of its disruption claim.

 Consider the following example of a contractor performing carpet installation in a school.
 Project delays have created a situation in which the installer performed half of its work unimpeded in a generally vacant school.
-The remaining half of its work was performed when school was in session, creating significant access issues that were not originally anticipated.
+The remaining half of its work was performed when school was in session because of a project delay, creating significant access issues that were not originally anticipated.